josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 **Why**? <br />
 Angular allows for an [alternative syntax](guide/binding-syntax) `on-*`.
-If the event itself was prefixed with `on` this would result in an `on-onEvent` binding expression.
+If the event was prefixed with `on` this would result in an `on-onEvent` binding expression.

 </div>